kobare/techie-tuts/_posts/2020-05-20-what-is-artificial-intelligence.markdown

  <br>
 #### **CONCLUSION**

 We are living in the information age.
 Now more than ever, we have access to more information than we know what to do with thanks to the internet.
-Every second you spend using a piece of computer powered technology that’s connected to the internet, you are giving birth to more information.
+Every second you spend using a piece of computer powered technology that’s connected to the internet, you're essentially producing more information.
 More information means more fuel for Artificial Intelligence.

 This is the beginning of a new era.
 Artificial Intelligence is already opening doors to infinite possibilities.
 Some people say that Artificial Intelligence is probably humans final invention.